NEXT COURSE COMING SOON

-Sociocracy is a method of governance based on dialogue and inclusion of all people in the decision-making process, in a way that all voices are heard.
+Sociocracy is a method of governance based on dialogue and inclusion of all people in the decision-making process, in a way that all voices are heard and integrated.

 This model is an alternative to majority rule decision-making, which frequently generates exclusion of minorities, segregation and resistance to change.

-The principles of sociocracy that will be developed in the course are:
+The principles of sociocracy that will be covered in the course are:

 1. Consent – decision-making based on no objections

 2. Circle – group with aim and domain, using rounds and consent decision-making

 3. Sociocratic Election – open selection of roles based on consent